Rebecca (novel): Literature

-The character of Mrs Danvers is alluded to numerous times throughout Stephen King's Bag of Bones.
+The book serves as an influence and is referenced several times throughout Stephen King's Bag of Bones, with several key elements from du Maurier's novel being recycled for King's novel.
 In the book, Mrs Danvers serves as something of a bogeyman for the main character Mike Noonan.

 In Jasper Fforde's Thursday Next series, thousands of Mrs Danvers clones are created.

 Television

 The 1970 Parallel Time storyline of the Gothic soap opera Dark Shadows was heavily inspired by Rebecca including the costume ball scene.
 The second Dark Shadows motion picture Night of Dark Shadows also took inspiration from the novel.

 The film was parodied on The Carol Burnett Show in a 1972 skit called "Rebecky", with Carol Burnett as the heroine, Daphne; Harvey Korman as Max "de Wintry" and in the guise of Mother Marcus as Rebecky de Wintry; and Vicki Lawrence as Mrs Dampers.

 Another parody of the story is found in the second series of the sketch show That Mitchell and Webb Look from 2008.
 The sketch, which stars Robert Webb as Maxim, David Mitchell as Mrs Danvers, and Jo Neary as Rebecca, explores an alternate approach to a filmatization of the novel.
-Here, the story is narrated by Rebecca, who is haunted by the household’s anticipation of a second Mrs De Winter.
+Here, the story is narrated by Rebecca, who is haunted by the household's anticipation of a second Mrs De Winter.

 The plots of some Latin-American soap operas have also been inspired by the novel, such as Manuela (Argentina), Infierno en el paraíso (Mexico), the Venezuelan telenovela Julia and its remake El Fantasma de Elena on Telemundo, and "La Sombra de Belinda" a telenovela from Puerto Rico.